CYBERTEC PostgreSQL Logo

 Avoiding risk on upgrading older Postgres instances to new major versions

-A fun (or maybe sad) fact from the Postgres consulting trenches – most Postgres users are running some pretty darn old versions!
+A fun (or maybe sad) fact from the Postgres consulting trenches - most Postgres users are running some pretty darn old versions!
 One of many reasons behind that is commonly voiced as, “We cannot stop our business for so and so many minutes.”
-I say – fair enough, minutes are bad…but with Logical Replication (LR) we’re talking about seconds!!!
-It’s no magic, far from it – the built-in LR introduced in v10 couldn’t be any simpler!
+I say - fair enough, minutes are bad...but with Logical Replication (LR) we're talking about seconds!!!
+It’s no magic, far from it - the built-in LR introduced in v10 couldn't be any simpler!
 We’ve performed many such migrations.
-In the vast majority of cases, it worked smoothly – as intended!
-In some cases, there might be problems if the verification/switchover period is overly prolonged…
+In most instances, everything functioned seamlessly, just as planned!
+However, there could be issues if the verification or switchover phase is extended for too long.

-In short – with LR, there is really no reason to run some ancient (well, in “internet years” at least 🙂 ) versions.
-If my article got you curious and you want to learn more about this topic, I’d suggest starting here.
+To sum it up, when it comes to LR, there's truly no justification for using outdated versions—especially considering how quickly technology evolves in the digital age!.
+If my article got you curious and you want to learn more about this topic, I'd suggest starting here.

 By the way, if you're on some pre v10 instance, but higher or equal to v9.4, then logical upgrades are also possible via a 3rd party plugin called "pglogical", which often worked quite well when I used it some years ago.